aradburn/discograph/docs/MIGRATION.md

 This change completes the transition from server-side template rendering to a client-side React application while maintaining the same visual design and functionality.

+We have now completed the optimization phase of the migration:

+1. Enhanced React component performance by implementing memoization:

+    - Used React.memo to prevent unnecessary re-renders of components
+    - Implemented useCallback for event handlers to maintain referential equality
+    - Used useMemo for expensive calculations and context values

+2. Optimized the D3.js visualization rendering:

+    - Added throttling to the tick function to reduce update frequency
+    - Implemented movement thresholds to only update elements that have moved significantly
+    - Optimized hull calculations to reduce computational overhead
+    - Improved link label updates to only process when necessary

+3. Verified responsive design works properly with React components:
+    - Confirmed the WindowContext correctly manages window dimensions and resize events
+    - Verified Bootstrap responsive classes work correctly across different screen sizes
+    - Ensured the visualization adapts properly to different screen sizes

+These optimizations have significantly improved the application's performance while maintaining the same visual design and functionality.
+The application now runs smoothly with improved responsiveness and reduced CPU usage.

 ### Components Created

 -   App.tsx - Main container component with layout structure